Vuokko Nurmesniemi

-Vuokko Hillevi Lilian Eskolin-Nurmesniemi (born 12 February 1930 in Helsinki) is a Finnish textile designer.
+Vuokko Hillevi Lilian Eskolin-Nurmesniemi (12 February 1930 – 19 April 2026) was a Finnish textile designer.
 She is best known for her work as one of the two leading designers of the Marimekko company.
 Her signature striped Jokapoika shirt helped to make the company's name.

-Biography
+Life and career

 Eskolin-Nurmesniemi studied ceramics at the Institute of Industrial Arts (in Finnish: Taideteollinen oppilaitos) in Helsinki, Finland.
 After graduating, she designed glassware and ceramics for Arabia and Nuutajärvi.
 In 1957, she received a gold medal at the Milan Triennial XI for her glassware.

-Eskolin-Nurmesniemi joined the Finnish company Marimekko in 1953.
+She joined the Finnish company Marimekko in 1953.
 She designed patterns for many of their printed fabrics in the 1950s; together with Maija Isola, she was responsible for most of Marimekko's patterns.
 Nurmesniemi's signature product was a simply striped red and white shirt named Jokapoika, in 1956; she went on to create a large number of striking designs.

 Nurmesniemi left Marimekko in 1960 due to conflicts with Marimekko founder Armi Ratia.
 She founded her own company, Vuokko Oy, in 1964, and designed textiles as well as ready-to-wear clothing and accessories.
 This company closed its doors in 1988.
 In 1990 Nurmesniemi founded a second company, Vuokko Nurmesniemi Oy.

-She received the Milan Triennale XI in 1957 and Milan Triennial XIII grand prix in 1964, the Lunning Prize for design in 1964, the Prince Eugen Medal in 1986 and the Kaj Franck Design Prize in 1997.
+She received the Milan Triennale XI in 1957 and Milan Triennial XIII grand prix in 1964, the Lunning Prize for design in 1964, the Prince Eugen Medal in 1986, and the Kaj Franck Design Prize in 1997.

-She was married to designer Antti Nurmesniemi until his death in 2003.
+Nurmesniemi was married to designer Antti Nurmesniemi until his death in 2003.

+Vuokko Nurmesniemi died on 19 April 2026, at the age of 96.